Palace of the Patriarchate, Sremski Karlovci: History

 Construction of the palace was chosen to be in the style of Italian palaces, and the project was entrusted to contractors Peklo Bela and Karlo Lerer.
 The royal chapel on the storey above the main entrance was painted by Uroš Predić, and is covered by a hemispherical dome and is topped with a lantern.
 The basis of the palace is in the form of the Cyrillic letter С, with the porte-cochère in the middle.
 The main facade has a forward side with Rizal emphasized in the level of the first-floor columns, pilasters, and the amount of columns is symbolic also of the amount of Attica architrave triangular ends, with the central Rizal highlighted with three windows that are bigger than others, and a terrace and front entrance where the stairs to the side of stone sculptures set of two lions.
 In total, there is a series of seventeen window openings with semicircular endings.
 The windows gives rhythm and uniformity, and alongside shallow pilasters with Ionic consoles and rails under the window of mass, gives cheerfulness.
 The central rizal is highlighted on the roofs top observation post.
-The Patriarchal Court is not only the historic administrative seat of the Serbian Orthodox Church, but also houses the Church Museum with treasures such as stored valuables, works of art, icons, portraits of the major metropolitan and church dignitaries, different objects of applied arts and a library of rare valuable manuscripts and old printed books.
+The Palace of the Patriarchate is not only the historic administrative seat of the Serbian Orthodox Church, but also houses the Church Museum with treasures such as stored valuables, works of art, icons, portraits of the major metropolitan and church dignitaries, different objects of applied arts and a library of rare valuable manuscripts and old printed books.
 Within the palace, a treasury is open to the public with a permanent display of objects from the 18th and 19th centuries from destroyed churches in Bosnia and Croatia.
 The complex is surrounded by a high fence, combining bricks and cast iron.

 Between 1921 and 1944 the Palace of the Patriarchate was the seat of the administration of the Russian Orthodox Church outside Russia.

-Present day

-Today, the building is a permanent residence of the Bishop of Srem and also home to the Museum of the Serbian Orthodox Church.
-The building and the park is immaculately maintained.
-The palace is listed as one of the Monuments of Culture of Exceptional Importance.